-- EIFL collaborated with KnowledgeArc, a UK-based company, to provide a DSpace platform to host the two repositories until technology infrastructure and support at the two universities is ready.
+- EIFL is collaborating with KnowledgeArc, a UK-based company, to provide a DSpace platform to host repositories until technology infrastructure and support at universities in Myanmar is ready.

-- Raised awareness on OA at seven universities: University of Mandalay, University of Yangon, Yadanabon University, Yangon University of Economics, Dagon University, West Yangon University and East Yangon University.
+- Raised awareness on OA at eight universities: University of Mandalay, University of Yangon, Yadanabon University, Yangon University of Economics, Dagon University, East Yangon University, West Yangon University and Yezin University of Agriculture.

-The EIFL eLibrary Myanmar project will continue to provide training and support to University of Mandalay and University of Yangon until their technology and skills have improved sufficiently for the repositories to be transferred to servers at the two universities.
+The EIFL eLibrary Myanmar project will continue to provide training and support to the five universities until their technology and skills have improved sufficiently for the repositories to be transferred to their own servers.

-The eLibrary Myanmar project is now ready to work with other institutions in Myanmar that produce research and would like to set up OA repositories.
+The eLibrary Myanmar project is available to work with other institutions in Myanmar that produce research and would like to set up OA repositories.